Dildora Aripova: Early life

-Junior
+Junior gymnastics career

 2017

 Aripova made her international debut at the junior Asian Gymnastics Championships.
 She placed 9h in the all-around, fifth balance beam, and eighth on floor exercise.
 She next competed at the 2017 Voronin Cup where she placed fourth in the all-around behind Russians Aleksandra Shchekoldina and Vladislava Urazova and compatriot Anastasiya Miroshnichenko.
 Additionally she placed fifth on uneven bars, fourth on balance beam, and second on floor exercise.

 2018–19

 Aripova began the 2018 season competing at the President's Cup in Almaty in the espoir division.
 She won gold in the all-around, vault, balance beam, and floor exercise, and won silver on the uneven bars.
 She next competed at the 2018 Junior Asian Championships where she placed sixth on uneven bars and floor exercise and helped Uzbekistan finish fourth.
 She next competed at Tournoi International where she finished fourteenth and at the Voronin Cup where she placed seventh in the all-around, fourth on balance beam, and eighth on floor exercise.

 In June 2019 Aripova competed at the inaugural Junior World Championships alongside Anastasiya Miroshnichenko and Anna Silnova.
 Aripova finished 34th in the all-around and was the second highest placing Uzbek gymnast.
 In December she competed at the Voronin Cup where she placed third in the all-around and on balance beam, fourth on vault, fifth on floor exercise, and sixth on uneven bars.